 The Companies Act and the Securities Act govern acquisitions, mergers and takeovers for publicly traded companies.
 In 1996, the Securities Act was revised to bring it in line with international regulations.
 The takeover code was redesigned to ensure the integrity of the securities market while protecting minority shareholders.
-Jamaica's legal system is based on English common law principles, and rules covering the enforceability of contracts are based thereupon.
-The Jamaican judicial system therefore recognizes and upholds the sanctity of contracts; however, the legal process can be lengthy and court cases can take years or even decades to resolve.
+Jamaica's legal system is based on English common law principles and rules covering the enforceability of contracts are based thereupon.
+The Jamaican judicial system therefore recognizes and upholds the sanctity of contracts, however, the legal process can be lengthy and court cases can take years or even decades to resolve.
 The Embassy is not aware of any economic or industrial policy that has discriminatory effects on foreign investors.

-Foreign investors are generally granted national or Most Favored Nation treatment, subject to the rules of their Bilateral Investment Treaties (BITs).
-There are no screening mechanisms for foreign investments, but if investors apply for government incentives, they could be required to meet some basic prerequisites, and due diligence may be carried out by the approving agency.
+Foreign investors are generally granted national or Most Favored Nation treatment, subject to the rules of their Bilateral Investment Treaties (BITS).
+There are no screening mechanisms for foreign investments, but if investors apply for government incentives, they could be required to meet some basic prerequisites and due diligence may be done by the approving agency.
 This process is not discriminatory and is not intended to impede investment.
 Jamaica has also undertaken a comprehensive program of trade and financial liberalization, and no sector remains closed to foreign investment.
 However, projects that affect national security, have a negative impact on the environment, or involve sectors such as life insurance, media or mining are subject to regulation and certain restrictions.
-Likewise, the Public Health (Tobacco Control) Regulations came into effect in July 2013, regulating the manufacture, distribution, marketing and use of tobacco and tobacco products.
-These regulations bring Jamaica into compliance with the World Health Organization's Framework Convention on Tobacco Control, which the country ratified in July 2005.

 Jamaica's privatization program is open to participation by foreign investors, except for assets that are on the restricted list due to national security concerns.
 The National Investment Bank, which administers privatization, is mandated to ensure that the process is fair and transparent.
 However, in some privatization transactions, the participation of local investors may lead to advantages in the scoring of proposals.
 When large entities are being privatized, advertisements are placed in international newspapers such as the Financial Times, New York Times and Wall Street Journal to attract foreign investors.
 An information memorandum accompanies privatization proposals and includes the specific requirements under which bidders are allowed to participate and the criteria by which proposals will be evaluated.
 Foreign investors have won most of the privatization bids in the last five years.
-The government is currently reviewing some of the remaining parastatals with an eye to divest, moving to liquidate state holdings in such firms as Clarendon Alumina Partners, Kingston Container Terminal and Norman Manley International Airport in Kingston.
+The government is currently reviewing some of the remaining parastatals with an eye to divestiture, moving to liquidate state holdings in such firms as Clarendon Alumina Partners, the Wallenford Coffee Company, Kingston Container Terminal, and possibly Norman Manley International Airport in Kingston.

 The country is party to both multilateral and bilateral treaties, which provide for non-discrimination.
 Local laws do not distinguish between local and foreign investors.
 The Embassy is not aware of any discrimination against foreign investors at the time of initial investment or after the investment is made.
 However, under the Jamaican Companies Act, investors are required either to establish a local company or to register a branch office of a foreign-owned enterprise.
 Branches of companies incorporated abroad must also register with the Registrar of Companies if they intend to operate in Jamaica.
+The Companies Act, which came into effect in February 2005, allows foreign companies to hold lands without registering in Jamaica.
 There are no laws or regulations requiring firms to adopt articles of incorporation or association, which limit or prohibit foreign investment, participation or control.
-The Embassy is not aware of any other ways host country private firms could restrict foreign investment.
+The Embassy is not aware of any other ways private firms could restrict foreign investment.